-The TAE40116 course consists of 10 units of competency and, depending on where you do the course, can be completed within 3-12 months, with typically a minimum of 10 days face-to-face training.
+The TAE40116 course consists of 10 units of competency and, depending on where you do the course, can be completed within 3-12 months, with typically a minimum of 10-12 days face-to-face training.

-What the Certificate IV in training and assessment can do for you
+What TAE40116 can do for you

 TAE40116 opens the door to the world of vocational training.
 You can teach in your area of expertise at TAFE, work for a Registered Training Organisation (RTO) or set up your own training business.
 TAE40116 can also help you change roles within your company and continue to use your experience and knowledge training others.
-The Cert IV qualification gives you greater flexibility in your working life and allows you to remain an active member of the workforce for much longer than you or your employer may have envisaged.
+TAE40116 gives you greater flexibility in your working life and allows you to remain an active member of the workforce for much longer than you or your employer may have envisaged.

 Once you have a few years of training and assessing experience under you belt you may consider building on your expertise by undertaking further study at the Diploma or advanced Diploma level.
 There are many qualifications available which can lead you into training management roles, perhaps working in your own RTO or supervising other trainers and assessors at a TAFE college.